Clonac Tablet is a brand of medicine containing the active ingredients diclofenac sodium (anti-inflammatory medicines (NSAIDs)).

 What is in this leaflet

-All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking it against the benefits they expect it will have for you.
+All medicines have benefits and risks.
+Your doctor has weighed the risks of you taking CLONAC against the benefits they expect it will have for you.

 - different types of arthritis including rheumatoid arthritis and osteoarthritis

 - other painful conditions where swelling is a problem such as back pain, rheumatism, muscle strains, sprains and tendonitis (eg. tennis elbow)